 Both graduate and undergraduate interns have used their experience at Tuesday’s Child as a stepping stone to their career!
 Many have pursued further studies in social work, clinical psychology, special education, and other mental health fields.
 Others have pursued fruitful careers working with children and families in hospitals, private practice, schools, social services, research labs, mental health clinics, and many more!
 Some have even pursued their next career steps here with us at Tuesday’s Child and gone on to become a core team member – just ask our Executive Director!

 Tuesday’s Child is always seeking interns year round, including full academic year, fall/spring semesters, or summer opportunities on both full time and part time bases, so please contact us with your preferred internship availability!
 Tuesday’s Child works with schools across the country and is always eager to add more partnerships to our program.
 We can offer school credit in many forms for all internships, however financial compensation is not provided.
 Tuesday’s Child is easily accessible via CTA and has access to a free parking lot/street parking.
 We are located at 3633 N California Avenue, Chicago IL 60618, close to the corner of Addison and California.

 How to Apply

 To apply, please submit your resume and a copy of the Tuesday’s Child Intern Application via Handshake.
-Applicants will first complete a phone interview to discuss the internship parameters, followed by an interview with our Program Director and your clinical supervisor for candidates we are considering.
+Applicants will first complete a phone interview to discuss the internship parameters, followed by an interview with your clinical supervisor for candidates we are considering.
 It is recommended you apply sooner rather than later as availability is limited.

 Thank you for your interest in Tuesday’s Child!
-Please contact us with any questions at email@example.com.
+Please contact the above coordinator with any questions.